awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Sample-Workloads-appmesh-Fargate.md

 1. To see the CloudWatch Logs events, choose **Log groups** in the navigation pane\.
 The events are in the log group ` /aws/containerinsights/your_cluster_name/prometheus ` in the log stream `kubernetes-pod-appmesh-envoy`\.

-## Deleting the App Mesh Test Environment<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-fargate-delete"></a>
+## Deleting the App Mesh test environment<a name="ContainerInsights-Prometheus-Sample-Workloads-appmesh-fargate-delete"></a>

 When you have finished using App Mesh and the sample application, use the following commands to delete the unnecessary resources\.
 Delete the sample application by entering the following command: